epics-base/pvaPy/documentation/streamingFramework.md

 After raw images start getting published, consumer terminals should start displaying encryption, decryption and processing outputs.

-On terminal 5 we can inspect various output channels:
+On terminal 5 we can inspect output from the different processing stages:

 ```sh
 $ pvget enc:1:output # encrypted data